bmatichuk/LLM_Workshop/README.md

 You need to make sure you have those keys.
 For ISAIC you will need to email them directly to get a key

-use openai.com to get an api key for openai use pinecone.io to get an api key for pinecone use isaic.ca to get the api for isaic
+use openai.com to get an api key for openai <p>
+use pinecone.io to get an api key for pinecone <p>
+use isaic.ca to get the api for isaic

 If you have any questions you can email me at bmatichuk@gmail.com